New Hamburg, New York: History

 In 1848, construction began on the Hudson River Railroad in order to expand the Troy and Greenbush Railroad from the Albany area to New York City.
 In 1848–1849, a cholera epidemic swept through the community of railroad workers.
 It is recorded that Father J. Scollon, of St. Mary's in nearby Channingville, being called to High Point, labored unceasingly to relieve the sick and the dying.
 The outbreak caused a number of fatalities among the workers, and construction was delayed.
 An 800-foot (240 m) tunnel was built through a hillside north of town, and the work being done there triggered the development of Main Street as a commercial area.

 The river steamer Mary Powell used to stop at New Hamburg in the morning on her way to New York and in the afternoon on the return trip.

 Around 1860, William Shay operated a rag business on the corner of Main Street and Point Street.
 He would travel up Wappingers Creek to the mills in Wappingers Falls, and obtain rags and cotton waste for transshipment.
 The hamlet suffered a devastating fire on May 3, 1877, involving the loss of seven buildings.

 The New Hamburg Yacht Club was originally incorporated in 1869 as an ice boat club.
 In February 1871, on the railroad drawbridge over the Wappinger Creek along the Hudson between the towns of Poughkeepsie and Wappinger, a train traveling north collided with an oil tank train car heading south.
 The trains exploded upon impact instantly throwing people, luggage, and train parts into the water.
 Seventy-seven people were missing or unidentified.
 The number of confirmed deaths was 22.
 Some bodies were taken to Poughkeepsie for identification; many were never recovered.

 The area around New Hamburg was the location of a number of country estates such as that of New York City attorney, Francis Robert Rives, which was located on Rives Avenue, as well as that of J. Fisher Sheefe.

 In 1925, the Augustinian Friars of Villanova purchased the Untermeyer estate on Wheeler Hill for the Novitiate of Our Mother of the Good Counsel.
 The property was sold in 1980.
 It has since become the site of a town park.

-In 1929, the Children's Aid Society of New York operated a farm school for older boys, at Bowdoin Farm in New Hamburg N.Y. to train boys in farm work and give them a taste of what to expect, before placing them as paid laborers on farms in the country.
+In 1929, the Children's Aid Society of New York operated a farm school for older boys, at Bowdoin Farm in New Hamburg, New York, to train boys in farm work and give them a taste of what to expect, before placing them as paid laborers on farms in the country.

 Geography

-It is in the Eastern Standard time zone.
-Elevation is 69 feet.
+New Hamburg sits 69 ft above sea level and sits in the Eastern Time Zone.